MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/expressroute-for-microsoft-cloud-connectivity.md

 - Higher availability to the global Microsoft cloud when a local ExpressRoute connection becomes unavailable.

 ExpressRoute Premium is required for Office 365-based ExpressRoute connections.
-However, there is no additional cost for enterprises with 500 or more licensed users.

 **Figure 9: The world-wide Microsoft cloud network**